Skip to Content

 DIY Miso-Based Sauce

-Let’s start off with a quick DIY Miso sauce.
+Let’s start off with a quick DIY Miso sauce that uses miso paste.
 This sauce is a traditional Japanese ingredient made by fermenting soybeans, with a savory taste that’s quite similar to gochujang.
 To make a miso-based sauce, you’ll need:

 • 1/4 cup of miso paste